burnflare/libclang-experiments/auto_code_injection_using_clang.md

 	}
 So fun.

-First things first, I was pretty confident that Xcode was relying on some extra framework/tool to get it's magic done but I was not sure what it is.
+First things first, I was pretty confident that Xcode was relying on some extra framework/tool to get its magic done but I was not sure what it was.
 I tried `spindump` and `iosnoop` on the Xcode process but that didn't reveal anything interesting.
 Then I tried to sample the Xcode process by running `sample Xcode` in the Terminal.
 On top of showing all current call stacks of the specified process, `sample` also lists out all the binary images(Frameworks, Static and dynamic libraries) that Xcode has loaded or linked to.
 Most of the images here were unintersting but one of them caught my attention:

 	0x103002000 -        0x103a94fff +libclang.dylib (600.0.54) <21EB2141-3192-33E4-8641-8CD0F9DA0B20> /Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/lib/libclang.dylib